nyathea/legacypatcher/README.md

 ## Known Issues

-- **Login Issues:**
-  On v8.58 (and likely other 8.x versions), logging in may crash the app or fail outright.
+- On v8.58 (and likely other versions), logging in will crash the app or fail to authenticate.
 A workaround is to log in using v7.29.1 first, then upgrade to your preferred version.
-- **Feature Limitations on 8.58/8.71:**
-  - Video playback is inconsistent.
-  - Viewing quote tweets, banner images, Explore/Search, and translating tweets may not work.
+- Videos dont play at all atleast for me.
-  - On some versions, liking tweets fails because of deprecated endpoints.
+- You may not be able to like tweets on some versions because of it using depreicated endpoints.

----

-**Note:** This project is a work in progress.
-Contributions and issue reports are welcome!